 For the past three years, the band has performed at the annual Midcoast Takeover at SXSW, and in 2014 opened for Victory Fest held at Fort Riley.
 Over the years they’ve shared the stage with names such as Lou Barlow (Dinosaur Jr/Sebadoh), Jim Greer (Guided by Voices/DTCV), and Downtown Boys.
 When they’re not burning up highway, they’re hosting regional and national acts at their own basement venue, Church of Swole, and throwing the best damn rock and roll party on the Great Plains.
 These guys don’t just talk the do-it-yourself/do-it-together talk, they walk the walk.

 Headlight Rivals released their first EP, Juliette in 2017, followed by Rickshaw in early 2019.
 For their first full-length record, the band traveled to Sparta Sound and Recording in Eveleth, MN to work with the legendary Rich Mattson.
-Snowed in for nearly two weeks during the brutal winter of 2019, the band hunkered down and hammered out their best work to date, Mattson, twelve tracks of catchy, unadulterated Midwestern Rock and Roll that is due out in November 2019 on Black Site.
-Look for them on the road this Winter as they hit every town, village or burg where they can find a place to set up a drum kit and plug in an amp.
+Snowed in for nearly two weeks during the brutal winter of 2019, the band hunkered down and hammered out their best work to date, Mattson, twelve tracks of catchy, unadulterated Midwestern Rock and Roll released in November 2019 on Black Site.
+Look for them on the road this year as they hit every town, village or burg where they can find a place to set up a drum kit and plug in an amp.